krisingva/using_forms_in_sinatra_app/forms_in_sinatra.md

 ### Different ways to format the user input field

 #### 1. Using the `<input>` element
-A single row input field can be achieved by using an `<input>` element (opening tag only).
-A `type` attribute can be added to an `<input>` element that will define what type of data it can accept and the type of input field that will be rendered.
+A single row input field can be achieved using an `<input>` element (opening tag only).
+A `type` attribute can be added to an `<input>` element that will define what type of data it can accept and the type of input field that will render.

 Examples:
 - `type=”text”` gives a text box.
 - `type=”submit”` gives a submit button.
 - `type="password"` gives a text box that renders each user input character as a `*` or a `.`.
 - `type="number"` will only allow number-based input.
-- `type="range"` will restrict the input to a specific range, can be used with `min`, `max` and `step` attributes.
+- `type="range"` will restrict the input to a specific range, can be used with `min`, `max`, and `step` attributes.
 - `type="checkbox"` will render a checkbox.
 - `type="radio"` will render radio buttons.

-To group many checkboxes or radio buttons together, assign the same value to the `name` attribute inside each `<input>` element.
+To group several checkboxes or radio buttons, assign the same value to the `name` attribute inside each `<input>` element.

 To pair an `<input>` element with a `<label>`, add an `id` attribute to the `<input>` that has the same value as the `for` attribute within the `<label>`.